 The reason why I love this serum is that it makes my skin feel super smooth and “calmed down” – I currently struggle with redness and some weirdly “adolescent” breakouts, and this serum has such a soothing effect, it’s really beautiful for anyone with acne-prone, dehydrated skin.
 This is a deeply hydrating serum which helps quench my skin’s thirst very effectively and without overpowering it.

 I do feel that this may not be rich enough for drier skin types, because it is very watery and lightweight, but normal to oily skin will love this – as long as you can tolerate snail products!
 Snail is not for everyone, and I would advise you to try a sample size first if you have no prior experience with snail secrete extract.
 Some people’s skin gets triggered by snail and can actually break out instead of heal, so always trial first before you commit to a high-dosage snail product.
 Personally, I’m a big fan of snail products, as they have done wonders for my troubled skin!

-If you are interested in buying the iUNIK Black Snail Restore Serum, you can purchase this at the iUNIK brand shop for 15.49$, which is a pretty decent price for such a great product.
+If you are interested in buying the iUNIK Black Snail Restore Serum, you can purchase this at Yesstyle* for 13$, which is a pretty great price for such a great product.
 Due to its watery texture, it does, however, get used up rather quickly.
 Nevertheless, I am really liking this serum and would potentially re-purchase it!

 iUNIK Hyaluronic Acid Vitalizing Toner and Black Snail Restore Serum – The Bottom Line